Here's the deal:

 Settings --> Wireless & Networks --> Data usage

-The beauty of Android is that not only can you see how much data you've used during the current billing cycle, you can also check past cycles as well as program the date on which you want the statistics to reset.
-Individual app usage info is also available on Android, just as in iOS.
+The beauty of Android devices is that not only can you see how much data you've used during the current month's billing cycle, you can also check past cycles as well as program the date on which you want the statistics to reset.
+Individual app usage info is also available on your Android phone, just as in iOS.

 2. Take Advantage of Settings & Apps